When do I pump?

 YES! it contains:

-Harmful bacteria & viruses like MRSA, Pink eye, Sty, E.Coli, Hookworms, Cholera, Hepetitis A, Giardia, Shigella, Staph, and others.
+Harmful bacteria & viruses like MRSA, Pink eye, Sty, E.Coli, Hookworms, Cholera, Hepetitis A, Giardia, Shigella, Staph, COVID, and others.

-Look for some of our FREE ONSeptic classes coming in 2020 to learn more about pumping out tanks and how to take care of your system.
+Look for some of our FREE ONSeptic classes coming soon to learn more about pumping out tanks and how to take care of your system.